maheer14/schedulink/README.md

 Command-Line Tool: ps

-A custom ps command-line tool was developed to display process information:
+A custom ps command-line tool was developed to display process information.

-NAME    PID     STATUS      COLOR    TICKETS init    1       SLEEPING    RED      10
-sh      2       SLEEPING    ORANGE   2
-test    4       SLEEPING    RED      4
-ps      6       RUNNING     INDIGO   1

 This tool leverages the getpinfo system call, providing an insightful view of the system’s current state and aiding in administrative tasks.